 (Quick Edit – Post status: ‘Scheduled’)

 Scheduling WordPress Posts When Adding / Editing Posts

 If you are creating a new post, you can schedule your post to publish at a future date and time, by clicking on Publish immediately > Edit…

 (Publish section – Publish immediately > Edit)

-Click on Schedule to update your post settings …
+Remember to click Schedule to update your settings …

-Tip: To backdate a post in WordPress, simply edit the date before you click the Publish button, as described above.
+Tip: To backdate a post in WordPress, simply edit the date before you click Publish, as described above.
 In this case, the button will not change to Schedule.